 The restaurant serves modern coastal cuisine, daily fresh catch, sushi, premier meats, and upscale seasonal small plates.
 The executive chef sources his ingredients from a network of local growers and fishermen.
 Professional mixologists add a dose of spirit-forward cocktails to your dining experience.

 The Pool House

-The Pool House is the rooftop outdoor oasis where guests can indulge in the SoCal lifestyle that made San Diego an in-demand travel destination.
+The Pool House is the rooftop outdoor oasis where guests can indulge in the Southern California lifestyle that made San Diego an in-demand travel destination.
 The indoor/outdoor contemporary space provides dramatic views of the urban cityscape.